willhaslett/covid-19-growth/README.md

  The situation will be assessed after tonight's files are posted.
 Taking their comments and the files' contents as a whole, it sounds like the county-level data will start appearing the time series files.
 If so, the existing `df_us` dictionary will continue to have the same format, but will have much richer data for the US.
-If these data are not added to the time series files, a pipeline for the daily case reports will be developed.
+If the county-level data are not added to the time series files, a pipeline for the daily case reports will be developed.